 - The 6th Grade Science course is designed to introduce students to the scientific process, inquiry, and concepts in the areas of Earth and Space, Physical, and Life.
 In this course, students use inquiry to investigate various science phenomena and follow the scientific process to develop their own scientific investigations.

-English/language arts classes foster literacy skills and knowledge and, at the middle school level, students connect to indigenous cultures through additional Native Literature and tiered reading classes;
+Language Arts: English/language arts classes foster literacy skills and knowledge and, at the middle school level, students connect to indigenous cultures through additional Native Literature and tiered reading classes.
+Examples include:

 - Tenth Grade English is focused on world literature and the research writing process.
 The curriculum is designed to support the content taught in 10th grade Social Studies, and students work on a National History Day project between both classes.
 During the fall semester English students read Lord of the Flies and select a second classic English text to compare to it, while beginning background research for the NHD competition.
 During the spring semester students complete their NHD contest entry as well as an academic paper on their topic; at the end of the year we read excerpts from religious texts while they study world religions in Social Studies.